briannlin/ChickenDeletion/README.md

+# NOTE: All of our relevant code is in the folder ChickenDeletion/MalmoEnv.
+See: https://github.com/briannlin/ChickenDeletion/blob/master/MalmoEnv/README.md

 # Malmö #

 Project Malmö is a platform for Artificial Intelligence experimentation and research built on top of Minecraft.
 We aim to inspire a new generation of research into challenging new problems presented by this unique environment.